Types of trams: Pub tram

+In Germany, about twenty cities and regions have a pub tram service.

 Dog car

 In 1937, Melbourne passenger tramcar C class number 30 was converted for transporting dogs and their owners to the Royal Melbourne Showgrounds.
 It was known as the "dog car" and was scrapped in 1955.

 Hearse tram

 Hearse trams in Paris.
 Trams were used as hearses in the late 19th and early 20th century.

 Specially appointed hearse trams, or funeral trolley cars, were used for funeral processions in many cities in the late 19th and early 20th century, particularly cities with large tram systems.
 The earliest known example in North America was Mexico City, which was already operating twenty-six funeral cars in 1886.
 In the United States, funeral cars were often given names.
 At the turn of the century, "almost every major city [in the US] had one or more" such cars in operation.

 In Milan, Italy, hearse trams were used from the 1880s (initially horse-drawn) to the 1920s.
 The main cemeteries, Cimitero Monumentale and Cimitero Maggiore, included funeral tram stations.
 Additional funeral stations were located at Piazza Firenze and at Porta Romana.
 In the mid-1940s at least one special hearse tram was used in Turin, Italy.
 It was introduced due to the wartime shortage of automotive fuel.
 Newcastle, Australia also operated two hearse trams between 1896 and 1948.